openshift/enhancements/enhancements/baremetal/upgrade-coreos-deploy-image.md

 we are not updating the provisioning OS image to include the deploy image as well, although we will continue to be able to update IPA itself.

-Once this is in place, we no longer need the QCOW2 image at all, since we can ‘provision’ by asking CoreOS in the deploy image to install itself (using custom deploy steps in Ironic, exposed as a custom deploy method in Metal³).
-However, this requires updating any existing MachineSets, which is not planned for the first release.
+Once the CoreOS-based deploy image is in place, we no longer need the QCOW2 image at all for newly-deployed clusters, since we can ‘provision’ by asking CoreOS to install itself (using custom deploy steps in Ironic, exposed as a custom deploy method in Metal³).
+However, to use this method on pre-existing clusters requires updating any existing MachineSets, which is not planned for the first release.

-A naive approach would mean that upon upgrading from an existing cluster, we would no longer have a guaranteed way of booting into _either_ deploy image:
+A naive approach to rolling out the CoreOS-based deploy image would mean that upon upgrading from an existing cluster, we would no longer have a guaranteed way of booting into _either_ deploy image:

 * The existing deploy kernel + initrd will still exist on at least one master, but may not exist on all of them, and not all that do exist are necessarily